simul/simul.github.io/ref/simul/crossplatform/renderplatform.md

 <a name="InvalidateDeviceObjects"></a>
 ### void InvalidateDeviceObjects()
 Platform-dependent function called when uninitializing the Render Platform.
+<a name="LinePrint"></a>
+### void LinePrint(simul::crossplatform::DeviceContext deviceContext, char text, float colr, float bkg)
+Print diagnostics, starting from the top, and going down the screen one line each time as the frame progresses, then restarting next frame.
 <a name="PopRenderTargets"></a>
 ### void PopRenderTargets(simul::crossplatform::DeviceContext deviceContext)
 Restore rendertargets and viewports from the top of the stack.